flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

   .. group-tab:: Spark

-    To add the Spark repository, run the following commands:
+    To add the Spark Helm repository, run the following commands:

     .. code-block:: bash